marine-raimbault/marine-raimbault/README.md

 # Marine 🏃‍♀️💻

-Runner, coder, marathon finisher.
+Runner, coder, avid reader.
 Aspiring Software Engineer with a med background.

 Currently obsessed with **Elixir** and **Phoenix LiveView**.